contagon/cargo-cite/README.md

 ## Disclaimer

-While well tested and used internally, `cargo cite` does read in all your source code and rewrite it.
+While well tested and used internally, `cargo cite` does read in all your source code and rewrite the ones with cite-keys.
 It is recommended to use version control and/or backups when using this tool.

 ## Contributing